The Belt and Road Initiative

-First announced by Chinese President Xi Jingping in September 2013, ‘One Belt One Road’ (‘OBOR’; Yi Dai, Yi Lu; 一带一路) sets out China’s ambitious foreign policy objective for the 21st century.
+First announced by Chinese President Xi Jingping in September 2013, the Belt and Road Initiative (formerly ‘One Belt One Road’ (‘OBOR’; Yi Dai, Yi Lu; 一带一路)), now sets out China’s ambitious foreign policy objective for the 21st century.
 It embodies an integrated development framework consisting of a continental ‘Silk Road Economic Belt’ and littoral ‘Maritime Silk Road’.
 Through the guidance of these economic corridors it provides a comprehensive framework of regional cooperation and development programs spanning from China to Western Europe.
-In totality OBOR provides a vision encompassing over 60 countries with a combined population exceeding 4 billion people throughout Central Asia, the Indian Ocean Littoral and Europe.
+In totality BRI provides a vision encompassing over 60 countries with a combined population exceeding 4 billion people throughout Central Asia, the Indian Ocean Littoral and Europe.
 Under the initiative, Beijing takes the lead in the cooperative promotion of local and trans-continental infrastructure development; policy coordination; trade facilitation; and cultural exchange.
-As a comprehensive, multi-tiered project, OBOR builds on a series of multilateral and bilateral funding schemes and state policy loans to both public and private sector partners.
+As a comprehensive, multi-tiered project, BRI builds on a series of multilateral and bilateral funding schemes and state policy loans to both public and private sector partners.
 OBOR sets out an ambitious vision with profound economic, political and social potential impact.